-The Australian and NSW governments work together where possible to ensure federal and state laws don’t duplicate planning processes.
+NSW and the Australian Government work together to ensure federal and state laws do not duplicate planning processes.

-To support this, the Australian Government allows us to evaluate the potential environmental effects of proposed actions under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+To support this, the Australian Government allows NSW to assess the potential environmental impacts of proposed actions under the Environment Protection and Biodiversity Conservation Act 1999.

-This streamlines the development assessment process covering state and national environmental laws, while maintaining strong standards of environmental protection.
+This streamlines development assessment across both state and national environmental laws, while maintaining strong environmental protection standards.

-The Australian Government still makes the final decision on whether a project is approved under the EPBC Act.
-In making decisions, it uses the assessment report we prepare.
+The Australian Government still makes the final decision on whether a project is approved under the Act, based on the assessment report prepared by NSW.

 Frequently asked questions